Welcome to our Governors’ section

 Committees: CCC

-Other Roles: Monitoring Governor for Safeguarding, Early Years and Science
+Other Roles: Monitoring Governor for Safeguarding and Early Years

 Roy Ashley - Parent governor

-My role as a parent governor involves monitoring Geography and French.
-I am responsible for the monitoring of Heath and Safety inspections in school and also sit on the staffing, finance and premises committee.
+My role as a parent governor involves being responsible for the monitoring of Heath and Safety inspections in school.
+I also sit on the staffing, finance and premises committee.
 I live in the village and spend my time developing the family farm.

 Appointment: Parent